A Brief History

 In Spider-Man: Into the Spider-Verse, Brooklyn teen Miles Morales must juggle his high school life with his status as a superhero, as he is introduced to the “Spider-Verse” where there can be more than just one Spider-Man!

-Questions for students: Have you ever read a Spider-Man comic book?
+Question for students (and subscribers): Have you ever read a Spider-Man comic book?
 Also, are you planning on watching this film?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!